JUNIOR RESEARCH FELLOWSHIP COMPETITION

 - The statements of research should be no more than 1,000 words outlining the work candidates would submit in support of their applications, if requested, and the research they propose to do if elected.
 Please note that it will be read by people outside, as well as within, the candidate's own discipline and should therefore be intelligible to scholars in other subjects.

-- Written material is not required at this stage, but it is essential to have written work readily accessible, because those candidates whose applications are selected for further assessment will be invited by 11 January 2014 to submit a copy of their chosen written work electronically.
-This must be received no later than 5pm on Sunday, 19 January 2014.
+- Written material is not required at this stage, but it is essential to have written work readily accessible, because those candidates whose applications are selected for further assessment will be invited by 9 January 2015 to submit a copy of their chosen written work electronically.
+This must be received no later than midnight on Wednesday 21 January 2015.
 Please ensure that your contact details on your application are kept up to date (preferably giving your e-mail, mobile, or telephone details).

 - The Colleges are concerned with the quality, rather than quantity, of the work submitted but, in order that an informed assessment may be made, it is important that sufficient material should be available.
-The work for submission to external assessors should be no more than 20,000 words (or about one quarter the length of a PhD thesis).
+The work for submission to external assessors should be in the region of 12,000 words and no more than 20,000 words at the absolute maximum.

 - Submitted work should normally be in English but if candidates intend to submit work in a foreign language, they should give notice by indicating this on the Application Form where they enter the title of the work.

-- Candidates will be selected to send samples of written work by 5pm on Sunday, 19 January 2014.
+- Candidates will be selected to send samples of written work by midnight on Wednesday 21 January 2015.